apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Boeing Starliner: Why are the astronauts still in space?**
+**Report: Rockets seeking trade for KD, Booker or other 'major upgrade'**

-You can read more about it [here](https://www.bbc.com/news/articles/c6pp29gdwe6o).
+You can read more about it [here](https://www.nbcsportsbayarea.com/nba/golden-state-warriors/nba-rumors-rockets-kevin-durant-trade/1748536/?partner=yahoo).

 ## Requirements
 - Python 3.8